bunkerity/bunkerweb/docs/security-tuning.md

 | `WHITELIST_USER_AGENT_URLS` |                                                                                                                                                                                              | List of URLs containing User-Agent to whitelist.                                                                         |
 |       `WHITELIST_URI`       |                                                                                                                                                                                              | List of requests URI to whitelist.                                                                                       |
 |    `WHITELIST_URI_URLS`     |                                                                                                                                                                                              | List of URLs containing request(s) URI to whitelist.                                                                     |

+When using stream mode, only IP, RDNS and ASN checks will be done.

-## ReverseScan
+## Reverse scan

+STREAM support :white_check_mark:

-ReverseScan" is a feature designed to detect open ports by establishing TCP connections with clients' IP addresses.
+Reverse scan is a feature designed to detect open ports by establishing TCP connections with clients' IP addresses.
 Consider adding this feature if you want to detect possible open proxies or connections from servers.

-We provide a list of suspicious ports by default, but it can be modified to fit your needs.Be mindful, Adding too many ports to the list can significantly slow down clients' connections due to the caching process.If a listed port is open, the client's access will be denied.
+We provide a list of suspicious ports by default but it can be modified to fit your needs.
+Be mindful, adding too many ports to the list can significantly slow down clients' connections due to the network checks.
+If a listed port is open, the client's access will be denied.

 Please be aware, this feature is new and further improvements will be added soon.

-Here is the list of settings related to ReverseScan:
+Here is the list of settings related to reverse scan :

 |   Setting    |                                   Default                                    | Description                                    |
 | :----------: | :--------------------------------------------------------------------------: | :--------------------------------------------- |